LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 Analyzing the output of content generators is a key challenge, but determining root-causes of quality issues in the source code of the generators is another.

-Quinten presented the main contributions of the paper, showing movies of LudoScope Lite, a prototype level generator and analyzer he built (currently limited to tile maps), which is available on [[github]](https://github.com/visknut/LudoscopeLite).
+Quinten presented the main contributions of the paper, showing movies of LudoScope Lite.
+LudoScope Lite is a prototype level generator and analyzer (currently limited to tile maps) built by Quinten using [Rascal](https://www.rascal-mpl.org), a meta-programming language and a language work bench.
+The prototype is available on [[github]](https://github.com/visknut/LudoscopeLite).

 In good company, we see Rafaël Bidarra on the left and Julian Togelius on the right.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/VisKnut?ref_src=twsrc%5Etfw">@VisKnut</a> explaining declarative game level properties for measuring the quality of grammars for procedural level generation <a href="https://twitter.com/PcgWorkshop?ref_src=twsrc%5Etfw">@PcgWorkshop</a> <a href="https://twitter.com/hashtag/FDG18?src=hash&amp;ref_src=twsrc%5Etfw">#FDG18</a> <a href="https://t.co/JVxAVyMSRO">pic.twitter.com/JVxAVyMSRO</a></p>&mdash; Riemer van Rozen (@rvrozen) <a href="https://twitter.com/rvrozen/status/1026770246655504384?ref_src=twsrc%5Etfw">August 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>